-Individual candidates not part of a political party may wish to nominate their designation as "Independent" or leave as blank (if left blank, nothing will show alongside the name on the voting paper).
+Individual candidates not part of a political party, candidate group or organisation, may wish to nominate their affiliation as "Independent" or leave as blank (if left blank, nothing will show alongside the name on the voting paper).

-A candidate requiring a specific political party affiliation must have authority to adopt the affiliation from the party concerned, eg Labour Party, Greens, New Zealand First, National etc. (i.e. a party letterhead or letter of consent are acceptable).
-This is a safety measure to avoid any illegal adoption of party affiliations.
+A candidate requiring a specific political party, candidate group or organisation affiliation must have authority to adopt that affiliation.
+An approval letter/email from the relevant political party/organisation showing their consent for use of that affiliation should be included when submitting the nomination form.
+This is a safety measure to avoid any illegal adoption of party/organisation affiliations.

-No party affiliation or other designation that is offensive in nature or likely to confuse or mislead electors will be accepted.
+No affiliation or other designation that is offensive in nature or likely to confuse or mislead electors will be accepted.